scopalaffairs/shynet/GUIDE.md

 Once your deploy has completed, use the **Render Shell** to configure your app:

-1. Set your email: `./manage.py registeradmin your-email@example.com`
+1. Set your email: `./manage.py registeradmin your-email@localhost`
 2. Set your whitelabel: `./manage.py whitelabel "Your Shynet Instance Name"`

 See the [Render docs](https://render.com/docs/deploy-shynet) for more information on deploying your application on Render.